 This is an affordable, fun way to try out drone flying.

-The Swing is a relatively unusual form factor for Parrot, and is the first drone to be able to fly with its propellers faced upwards like a regular quadcopter, or turn and fly horizontally like an X-Wing fighter.
+The Swing is a relatively unusual form factor for Parrot, and was first drone to be able to fly with its propellers faced upwards like a regular quadcopter, or turn and fly horizontally like an X-Wing fighter.
 It's lightweight, easy to fly, and has a camera onboard.

 Although its wings are relatively large, they're made from a polystyrene/styrofoam-like material, making the aircraft very lightweight.
 This means that while it's not exactly sturdy, it's so light it's unlikely to get damaged from dropping to the floor.